digitalutsc/arks-service/README.md

 ----------------------------------
 ### In an Apache server
-1. Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04) to install the LAMP stack to your server.
+1. Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04) to install the LAMP stack to your server. **Please note:**
     * In **STEP 4**, follow exactly this step with **ark-services** instead of **your_domain**
     * Then, open the terminal, change the current directory by running `cd /var/www`,
     * then download the source code by running `git clone https://github.com/digitalutsc/ark-services.git`